Unsupervised and Supervised NLP Approach

 What is Supervised AI Learning?

-AI Chatbots and AI Virtual Assistants using Supervised Learning are trained using data that is well-labeled (or tagged).
+AI Virtual Assistants with Supervised Learning are trained using data that is well-labeled (or tagged).
 During training, those systems learn the best mapping function between known data input and the expected known output.
 Supervised NLP models then use the best approximating mapping learned during training to analyze unforeseen input data (never seen before) to accurately predict the corresponding output.

 Usually, Supervised Learning models require extensive and iterative optimization cycles to adjust the input-output mapping until they converge to an expected and well-accepted level of performance.
 This type of learning keeps the word “supervised” because its way of learning from training data mimics the same process of a teacher supervising the end-to-end learning process.
 Supervised Learning models are typically capable of achieving excellent levels of performance but only when enough labeled data is available.